GeveoAu/blog/_posts/2021-04-08-Computer-Vision-Magic-Behind-The-Pixels.md

 The above-used model is trained to identify 80 objects.
 (The list can be found in obj.names file)

 You can use your dataset and train new models to detect any object you want.
-Additional Details can be found here.
+Additional Details can be found [here] (https://pjreddie.com/darknet/yolo/).

 ### **Conclusion**